petercondoleon/Framing-Queensland/README.md

 - Ajax Call on keywords, store in a variable
 - build wiki for code (will go nicely in report but requires above the commenting to be finalised).
+- Refine any existing PNG and SVG files.
+- Correct the SVGs
+- Sort SVGs and PNGs with consistent names and remove any older/not being planned on being used.
+- Complete report for PART C